Home Amps & DACS

 The FiiO K5 Pro is an extremely versatile Amp/DAC combo

-Yes.
-There are differences between them.
-But they are so subtle and marginal.
-Most people who don’t have a bunch lying around will never know or even care.
 It’s sort of like shiny object syndrome.
-I’m afforded the luxury of being able to compare them all exhaustively for you, but my desire to want more has waned completely.
-I truly don’t really care about them like, at all anymore.
+I’m afforded the luxury of being able to compare them all exhaustively for you, but my desire to want more or even review any more of them has waned completely.
+I truly don’t care about them like, at all anymore.

-That said, a DAC (Digital to Analog Converter) is important as it converts digital information (1’s and 0’s) into analog (and vice versa).
+That said, a DAC (Digital to Analog Converter) is important as it converts digital information (1s and 0s) into analog (and vice versa).
 The amp then amplifies the signal for you to hear.
-Related: The Best DAC Chip In Headphone Audio

 In a microphone recording, your voice (analog) is converted to digital for you to further edit and modify later.